DenRUS/FinalTask/README.md

 Where arguments could be:
 1. Expressions with ordinary fractions to calculate(like 2/3+3/2;1/2-3/2) etc. You will get result at the command line.
 2. Name of the file with expressions with ordinary fractions to calculate.
 You will get result at output.xml at directory of the jar.

-Note: for system reasons expressions like "3/2 * 2/3" could be incorrect.
-Try "3/2*2/3"